Teas in Time

 "Charming and animated, (Rita) Parisi brings her audience into the quaint and often humorous world of 1908." -Sally Applegate, N.Andover MA Citizen

 This antique dress (pic left) inspired me to write my first show in a series of shows called Teas in Time.
 I bought this Edwardian lingerie gown at the Brimfield Mass. antique market in 2004 and though, it fit me perfectly, I had no idea where I would wear it.
 So I decided to create a character named Mrs. Michael Gordon, a fictional middle-class housewife from 1908.
 She would wear this beautiful gown, as she entertained her guests (audience), during her afternoon tea.
-That was the beginning of Teas in Time and over the course of six years, I wrote five different themed Teas in Time shows, where my character talks about different aspects of her life.
+That was the beginning of Teas in Time and over the course of six years, I wrote six different themed Teas in Time shows, where my character talks about different aspects of her life.
 I decided to make Mrs. Gordon an amusing and astute storyteller who through her observations and humor is able to paint a picture of what life was like at the turn of the 20th century.
 Her observations are historic facts which have been extensively researched using primary sources such as period magazines and well research secondary sources.

 Teas in Times are interactive shows where the audience is free to ask questions of Mrs. Gordon and can share their own stories and their own "2 cents" if they wish.
 The audience will definitely feel as if they are speaking to a woman from the turn of the 20th century.